josephwan21/MAD25_T01_CA_JosephWan/README.md

 ---

 ### 3.3 Game Logic Timing Fix
-- Identified multiple LaunchedEffect blocks updating the same state
+- Identified multiple ``LaunchedEffect`` blocks updating the same state
-- Refactored logic to ensure controlled mole movement
+- Refactored logic to ensure controlled and intended mole movement
-- Prevented unintended double jumps
+- Prevented unintended double jumps during gameplay

 ---

 ## 4. Room Schema Error Resolution

-Given the small scope of this CA, destructive migration was used during development.

-### App crashed with:
+### During development, the following runtime error was encountered:
 ``Room cannot verify the data integrity.
 Looks like you've changed schema but forgot to update the version number.
 ``

+Given the scope of this CA, Destructive Migration was used during development.

 ### Resolution
 ```kotlin
 .fallbackToDestructiveMigration(dropAllTables = true)
 ```

-This ensured stability while iterating on the schema.
+This approach allowed rapid iteration while ensuring application stability.
+No production data was required to be preserved.

 ---